pnmtjonahen/sturdy-octo-tribble/README.md

 ### Mirror GitHub
 Inspired by : https://moox.io/blog/keep-in-sync-git-repos-on-github-gitlab-bitbucket/

-Not having my source code only on the self-hosted git service I wanted to have my github repositories synced with my GOGS service.
+Not having my source code only on the self-hosted git service I wanted to have my github repositories synced with my Gogs service.
-To allow easy push and pulls on both repository I added the same public SSH key to both GitHub and GOGS.
+To allow easy push and pulls on both repository I added the same public SSH key to both GitHub and Gogs.

-Next step is to mirror a GitHub repository in GOGS.
+Next step is to mirror a GitHub repository in Gogs.
 Select create -> New Migration.

-GOGS only allows for creating a mirror using HTTP/HTTPS so you need your GitHub username/password for Authorisation.
+Gogs only allows for creating a mirror using HTTP/HTTPS so you need your GitHub username/password for Authorisation.
 Fill in the:
 - Clone Address
 - Need Authorization
   - Username